flrnbc/arxiv_script/README.md

 Simple command line tool to view and download arxiv files directly from the terminal.

 ## FUNCTIONALITY
-show arxiv article, ask for download (and/or open file) arxiv ARXIV_NO
+show arxiv article, ask for download (slow delay) (and/or open file) arxiv get ARXIV_NO

-download arxiv article
-arxiv --d ARXIV_NO

-download and open
-arxiv --do ARXIV_NO
+flags: --open (open after download)

-show arxiv article (needed?)
+show article
-arxiv -s ARXIV_NO
+arxiv show ARXIV_NO

-change folder where files are downloaded to arxiv --cd
+change directory where files are donwloaded to arxiv --dir

-show options (mainly where files are donwloaded to) arxiv --o

 ## ADVANCED
+- get bibtex (--bib ?)
+- check with zentralblatt (equivalent for other disciplines?)
-- add possibility to save different identifiers in different folders
+- check recent/day submissions of a specific subject (- add possibility to save different identifiers in different folders)

 ## TODO
 - dir_control function: so far only macOS...